 Step 4.
 Use a small cookie scoop to put 12 cookies on pan, and top with chips.

-My recipe is hard to mess up, but here are a few tips to help your cookies become a great success:
+Here are a few tips to help your cookies become a great success:

 1. Measure the flour correctly.
 You can weigh it but I have great success using the spoon and leveling method.
 Just loosen the flour in the bag with a fork.
 Use the fork to fill measuring cups and use a knife to level the cups.

-3. Test your Baking Soda.
+3. Test your baking soda.
 Sometimes baking soda (and baking powder) go bad and then your baking recipe fails and you don't know why.
 So I always use baking soda and baking powder that is no older than a month, or I test them.
 Here is the test for both, although this recipe ONLY calls for baking soda:

-Each cookie holds about half a serving of oat flour and thus contributes 2 gms of fiber, 2 grams of protein, as well as iron, calcium, potassium and more essential minerals.
+Oat flour is highly nutritious.
+It is naturally gluten-free and contributes fiber, protein, as well as iron, calcium, potassium and more essential minerals.
 It's also packed with antioxidants that protect your heart.

 Is oat flour healthier than white flour?